polyluxus/rwth-tools/misc/pysisyphus/README.md

 ## Prerequisites

-This installation needs pysisiphus and slurm and all dependencies thereof.
+This installation needs pysisyphus and slurm and all dependencies thereof.

 It is highly recommended (but not necessary) to have a virtual environment and load modules for the used quantum chemistry packages.